pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### Advantages

-- The tiled VAE work with giant images on limited VRAM (~12 GB for 8K images!), eliminate your need for --lowvram and --medvram.
+- The tiled VAE work with giant images on limited VRAM (~12 GB for 8K images!)
-- Unlike [my friend's implementation](https://github.com/Kahsolt/stable-diffusion-webui-vae-tile-infer) and huggingface diffuser's VAE tiling options that averages the tile borders, this VAE tiling removed attention blocks and use padding tricks.
-The decoding results mathematically identical to that of not tiling, i.e., **it will not produce seams at all.**
+- Unlike [my friend's implementation](https://github.com/Kahsolt/stable-diffusion-webui-vae-tile-infer) and the HuggingFace diffuser's VAE tiling options that averages the tile borders, this VAE tiling removed attention blocks and use padding tricks.
+The decoding results are mathematically identical to that of not tiling, i.e., **it will not produce seams at all.**
 - The script is extremely optimized with tons of tricks.
 Cannot be faster!

 ### Drawbacks

-- NaNs ocassionally appear in.
-We are figure out the root cause and trying to fix.
+- NaNs occassionally appear.
+We are figuring out the root cause and trying to fix.
 - Similarly, the gradient calculation is not compatible with this hack.
 It will break any backward() or torch.autograd.grad() that passes VAE.

 ### How it works

-1. The image is split into tiles and equiped with 11/32 pixels' padding in decoder/encoder.
+1. The image is split into tiles and padded with 11/32 pixels' in decoder/encoder.
 2. When Fast Mode is disabled:
-   1. The original VAE forward is decomposed into a task queue and a task worker.
-The task queue start to execute for one tile.
+   1. The original VAE forward is decomposed into a task queue and a task worker, which start to process each tile.
-   2. When GroupNorm is needed, it suspends, stores current GroupNorm mean and var, send everything to cpu, and turns to the next tile.
+   2. When GroupNorm is needed, it suspends, stores current GroupNorm mean and var, send everything to RAM, and turns to the next tile.
-   3. After all GroupNorm mean and var parameters are summarized, it applies group norm to tiles and continue.
+   3. After all GroupNorm mean and var parameters are summarized, it applies group norm to tiles and continues.
    4. A zigzag execution order is used to reduce unnecessary data transfer.

 3. When Fast Mode is enabled:
-   1. The original input is downsampled and pass a separate task queue.
+   1. The original input is downsampled and passed to a separate task queue.
-   2. Its group norm parameters are recorded and used by all small tiles' task queue.
+   2. Its group norm parameters are recorded and used by all tiles' task queues.
    3. Each tile is separately processed without any RAM-VRAM data transfer.

 4. After all tiles are processed, tiles are written to a result buffer and returned.